 Using a 401(k) Loan

 If the 401(k) account in question hasn't been levied, you can take out a 401(k) loan to pay your back taxes, if your plan allows for it.
 The maximum amount you can borrow is the lesser of $50,000 or half of the plan's vested value.
 401(k) loans are not like traditional loans from a bank or financial institution; there are no credit checks.
 You are essentially borrowing money from yourself then paying the principal and interest back to yourself.
 Also, there are no taxes due on the loan distribution and you won't be penalized for early withdrawal.

-- IRS Form 5329
+- Internal Revenue Service: Form 5329 Instructions

 - Remember to report any federal income tax withholding from your 401(k) plan withdrawal when you file your income taxes.
 The amount withheld for federal income taxes is found in box 4 of the Form 1099-R documenting your withdrawal.